The Thakhek Loop – Khammouane Province

 Tham Nang Aen Cave

 One of the most dramatic caves is Tham Nang Aen Cave, just 18km from town.
 Despite not having ridden very far this is a good place to take a first stop.
-Now your bike is warmed up you should be able to tell if it’s got any problems and if you’re going to be comfortable for the next couple of days.
 The cave itself has some huge chambers and dramatic limestone formations, lit by brightly coloured lights.